logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-pos-with-multilevel-dynamic-identifiers.md

 This will help us ensure that our new approach works correctly. \(Feel free, by the way, to try out the test cases of the previous two examples against this new web page, to verify that they are no longer adequate solutions.\)

-1.  {{<note>}} If you already saved the HTML code from the previous example, you can skip the following substeps. \(But remember to change the content div element as mentioned above, and to open the web page in a browser.\)
+1.  **Optional:** {{<note>}} If you already saved the HTML code from the previous example, you can skip the following substeps. \(But remember to change the content div element as mentioned above, and to open the web page in a browser.\)

     If you wish to follow along with the steps in this example: